marceloavf/github-tools-vsts/README.md

 Then `yarn dev:debug`

 ## Why?
 I was disappointed with all the current GitHub extensions tools solutions.
 Most of them don't have most of the options GitHub can provide and don't are maintained anymore.
-So, I found this [publish-release](https://github.com/remixz/publish-release) repository with almost every option that I need, helped them to finish some issues and use that to create this extension for VSTS Releases and Builds.
+So, I found [publish-release](https://github.com/remixz/publish-release) repository with almost every option that I need, helped them to finish some issues and use that to create this extension for VSTS Releases and Builds.

 ## Contribute